wieslawsoltes/ChatGPT/README.md

     Set OriginalSelection = Selection.Range
     Dim ProcessedText As String
     ProcessedText = OriginalSelection.Text
-    m_translateSource.SendAsync "You are a professional translator to English.
+    m_translateSource.AskAsync "You are a professional translator to English.
 I will provide text and you will translate it to English.", ProcessedText
 End Sub

 Sub Translate_Initialize()